silvanohirtie/discord-email-bombing/README.md

 # Discord Bot E-mail Bomber
 ## Warning!
-By using this bot source you're breaking the Discord's TOS,
+This bot is against Discord ToS and can get you banned for using it!
-I'm not responsible for any illegal use of this source code.
+I'm not responsible for anything that is done/happens with this source code.
-All you will find below is for educational purposes
+This code is strictly for educational purposes.
-By copying anything you'll find below, you are confirming that you read this.
+By copying or using any of the code below you agree that you have read this.
 *Use this at your own risk*
 *Please do not edit the credits!*
+*Bot  Created by Mental#1424 and Exploir#1337*

 ## Description
-With this bot, you can bomb any mail address by running a simple command.
+With this bot, you can bomb any email address by running a simple command.
-The E-mail object will be randomized in all new mails, so there is not any chance that a new mail is a reply to the first.
+The E-mail subject and body will be randomized in all new mails, so there is not any chance that a new mail is a reply to the first.
-All this complex system is activated by the simple command !send mail@mail.com.
+All this complex system is activated by the simple command ```!send mail@mail.com```

 ## Installing
-First, we need to install [Nodemailer](https://nodemailer.com/about/) through npm
+First, we need to install [Nodemailer](https://nodemailer.com/about/) using npm
 ```bash
 npm install nodemailer --save
 ```

 ## Starting
-Now we need to declare nodemailer at the bottom of our code and a boolean called "spamming" that will be used later
+Now we need to declare nodemailer at the bottom of our code and a boolean called "spamming" that will be used later in the code
 ```javascript
 const Discord = require('discord.js');
 const client = new Discord.Client();